1 - Departures

 Music On Tnt / Loris Gualdi

+The Seven Mile Journey are part of the so-called United Nations of Fluttery Records, founded in 2008, aiming to become a landmark for creative and independent music. it was natural finding Among its releases a work like “Notes for the Synthesis”, a delightful full-length album combining the post-rock creativity and the alternative attitude with an accurate technicality and a whole made of soft and dreamy sensations.
 The album appears as a gentle awakening, diluted in white and black little drops able to turn the listening into a gradual vision of surrealistic images.
 The musical scores, through misaligned points of views, take the shape of an mitigated version of God is an Astronaut, deprived of their hysteria and rudeness.
 A post-rock which joins a conception filtered through anxieties and fears in the vein of IF trees could talk, starting point of an attentive listening, which will bring to vintage as well as avant-garde metal-flavoured sensations.
 There are also those necessary distortions and complicated directional changes, which skillfully incite a surrealistic dialogue among the instruments, put at the service of a long captivating story-telling which perfectly corresponds to the quality demanded by the fans of this genre.